 Days of Operation

-Monday to Thursday
+Monday to Friday

-Hours of operation
+Hours of Operation

 The Aboriginal Head Start Program on Reserve (ASHOR) is a national, community-based early intervention program that focuses on early childhood development for First Nations, Inuit and Métis children and their families living on-reserve and off-reserve.
-The AHSOR program works collaboratively with the Stoney Health Services teams, the Stoney Nakoda School system and the Stoney Child and Family Services to provide play-based programming is for preschool children from 3 to 6 years of age and their parents living in parents living in Morley and surrounding areas.
+The AHSOR program works collaboratively with the Stoney Health Services teams, the Stoney Nakoda School system and the Stoney Child and Family Services to provide play-based programming for preschool children from 3 to 6 years of age and their parents living in Morley and surrounding areas.

 The ultimate goals of the program are to increase socialization and learning skills among children requiring additional assistance as well as to enhance their self-awareness, self-esteem, development and connection to the Stoney community.